Leaders should lookout for signs of overworked employees

-It’s 7pm and you are sitting at your desk; responding to emails – constantly shifting in your chair because your back aches, and rubbing minyak angin on your temples to alleviate your migraine.
+It’s 7pm and you are sitting at your desk; responding to emails – constantly shifting in your chair because of your back aches, and rubbing minyak angin (medicated oil) on your temples to alleviate your migraine.

 Maybe it’s time you head home?
 Traffic has probably dissipated by now and your stomach is rumbling.
 You’ve been at work 11 hours now but somehow a wave of guilt washes over you.
 You know the work load you are leaving behind if you leave now – so what do you do?

 Employment agency Regus found that 15% of Malaysians work more than 11 hours a day even though Malaysia’s Employment Act clearly states that a person should work a maximum of 10 hours a day and 48 hours a week.